lucid2713/lucid2713.github.io/_portfolio/2_project.markdown

 Worked with two other colleagues as a study project.
 We used pingpong racket and balls but how the game was played is much similar to squash. <br/>
 The concept is ‘playing game, working out, and interactive drawing at the same time’. <br/>
-When we hit the ball towards the wall, a sensor attached on racket works and the Kinect detects the position of the ball.
+When participants hit the ball towards the wall, a sensor attached on racket works and the Kinect detects the position of the ball.
 These sensed data are converted to drawing and is projected on the wall in real time.
-There is a time limit so after the game is done, participants can check and receive their drawing outcome. <br/>
+There is a time limit so after the game is done, participants can check and receive the outcome in drawing. <br/>

 #### I contributed to
 <ul>